Arno65/Analog-Computer-Symbols/README.md

 Analog Computer Symbols library for KiCad 6.x

-  I designed a symbol library of analog computer symbols for drawing analog computer schematics.
+  I designed a symbol library of analog computer symbols for drawing analog computer schematics in KiCad (6.x).

   (It’s only for drawing the schematics.)

   ‘Analog_Computer_Symbols.kicad_sym’ is the KiCad library file.